zonca/italianschoolsd-website/site/content/enroll-accredited.md

 The cost of the accredited class reflects the larger effort from the teacher and also the reporting requirements of grades to the High Schools.

-The total yearly tuition for 35 weeks of instruction (2 hours of class and 2 hours of homework per week) for early enrollment (payment **before August 20th**) is:
+The total yearly tuition for 35 weeks of instruction (2 hours of class and 2 hours of homework per week) is:

 **$2180** (unchanged from last year **2022-2023**)

-Parents which pay the enrollment invoice **after August 20th** or that enroll during the school year, will have a tuition 10% higher:

-**$2398**

 check [the dedicated page for details on payment methods, cancellation policy, the 8-payments option and sibling discount](/tuition-payment)